Bamford

 Bamford is a village in the Peak District, Derbyshire, England, close to the River Derwent.
 To the north-east is Bamford Edge, and to the north-west the Ladybower, Derwent and Howden Reservoirs.
-At the 2011 census, it had a population of 1,241.
+At the 2021 census, it had a population of 1,115.

 History

 Its name is recorded in the Domesday Book as Banford, and likely came from Anglo-Saxon Bēamford = "tree-trunk ford".

 The parish church of St John the Baptist was built c.
 1860.
 There is also the Bamford Methodist Church and Catholic churches in the village, most notable of which is Our Lady of Sorrows Church.

 The village graveyard also contains some re-interred graves from the nearby villages of Derwent and Ashopton which were submerged following the creation of Ladybower Reservoir.

 Bamford watermill has been turned into flats but some of the original machinery still remains.

 Recreation

 The village has a sculpture trail and, in mid-July, there is a well dressing festival.
 Bamford has four public houses, the Derwent Hotel (now a self-catering venue), the Anglers Rest, the Ladybower Inn and the Yorkshire Bridge Inn, the latter once home to former Blue Peter presenter Peter Purves.
 The village also had a weekly Youth Club held in the Memorial Hall until September 2010.

 In October 2013 The Anglers Rest was jointly purchased from the pub chain owners Admiral Taverns by over 300 people from the local area as Derbyshire's first community-owned pub.
-The Bamford Community Society raised the money needed to buy the Angler's, which will be run as a community hub, listed as an Asset of Community Value under the Government's Localism Act, which also offers a daytime café and houses the local post office.
+The Bamford Community Society raised the money needed to buy the Angler's, which is listed as an Asset of Community Value under the Government's Localism Act, which also offers a daytime café and houses the local post office.

-Nearby Hope Valley College offers Yoga classes at Bamford Village Institute as part of its adult education programme.
+Nearby Hope Valley College offers yoga classes at Bamford Village Institute as part of its adult education programme.